devangk003/GoFetch/PHASE3-COMPLETE.md

 ## Conclusion

-The completion of Phase 3 marks a significant milestone in the development of the DataInsight platform.
+The completion of Phase 3 marks a significant milestone in the development of the GoFetch platform.
 The frontend now has a solid foundation with React Query for data fetching, robust error and loading states, and a smooth user experience across all components.
 The final integration of the search bar into the navigation bar completes the UI improvements, creating a more professional and cohesive user interface.